perfsonar/docs/pwa_install_rpm.rst

 #. **perfsonar-psconfig-web-admin-publisher**

-   * The publisher (the component from which mesh nodes and maddash pull down the configs
+   * The publisher (the component from which mesh nodes pull down the configs)

 #. **perfsonar-psconfig-web-admin-auth**